milimarg/epitech-dump-for-everyone/README.md

 ## To do

-- [ ] Add CSFML in zypper-based packages
+- [ ] Add CSFML in zypper-based and gentoo-based packages
+- [ ] Add raylib in gentoo-based packages

 ## Tested on